Celeste-A-Space-Research-Center/quantum-entanglement-game-space-socks/README.md

 Quantum entanglement is one of the most profound yet confusing aspects of quantum mechanics.
 When two particles are in entangled quantum states, measuring a property of one of the particles reveals information about the other particle without even needing to check.

 ![Entangled socks](https://github.com/Celeste-A-Space-Research-Center/quantum-entanglement-game-space-socks/blob/main/entangled_socks.jpg)

 If I have a pair of socks- one left and one right and I send my friend Bob a sock, we can call this pair of socks entangled.
 Without checking what sock I have, if Bob checks the sock I sent him- he automatically knows about my sock.
 If Bob received a left sock, I must have a right sock and vice versa.

 ## The game involves:

-* The transmitter (Alice) placed at a stationary point called the point of reference to understand relative speed of satellite rotation and entanglement.
+* The **transmitter** (Alice) placed at a stationary point called the point of reference to understand relative speed of satellite rotation and entanglement.
-* The teleporter (A satellite) made to rotate around the earth at a speed that equals the optimum time taken to run a quantum teleportation circuit on the accessible quantum processors and simulators (viz, IBM's qasm).
+* The **teleporter** (A satellite) made to rotate around the earth at a speed that equals the optimum time taken to run a quantum **teleportation circuit** on the accessible quantum processors and simulators (viz, IBM's qasm).
-* The receiver (Bob) made to rotate around the earth in a spaceship around the earth at a speed that equals the optimum time taken to run a quantum teleportation circuit.
+* The **receiver** (Bob) made to rotate around the earth in a spaceship around the earth at a speed that equals the optimum time taken to run a quantum teleportation circuit.
-* 3 pairs each of red- and yellow-colored socks rotating consecutively around the earth at a speed matching the time taken to run the teleportation circuit
+* 3 pairs each of red- and yellow-colored socks rotating consecutively around the earth at a speed matching the time taken to run the **teleportation circuit**.

 By building a proper circuit and playing the game well, you can help Alice send a message to Bob maintaining quantum entanglement.
 And boom- now you too understand quantum circuits, quantum entanglement and essentially how the quantum world works.
 Maybe we’re one step closer to flipping the saying from **“It’s simple, it’s not quantum mechanics”** to **“It’s as simple as quantum mechanics”**.
 ## How to Play:
-#### Objective:
+### Objective:
 The primary objective is to help Alice send her message to Bob by selecting the appropriate quantum circuit (lines), adjusting angles and distances, and choosing the correct quantum gate to maintain the entanglement.
 Success is measured by delivering the message without disruption.

 ![The First Screen](https://github.com/Celeste-A-Space-Research-Center/quantum-entanglement-game-space-socks/blob/main/The%20first%20scene.png)

-#### Controls:
+### Controls:
 * **Build your Teleportation Circuit**: Teleport your message with the colour of sock that you intend to let Bob know about, as shown in the demo video.
 Hit on the green **Run** button, and voila, you can proceed once you succeed.
 This is the start of your quantum communication action.
-* **Select your Line**: Successful building of the quantum circuit will activate the sock you have chosen, and also the **Line**,**Angle** and **Distance** boxes.Choose the line that Alice's message will travel along.
+* **Select your Line**: Successful building of the quantum circuit will activate the sock you have chosen, and also the **Line** , **Angle** and **Distance** boxes.Choose the line that Alice's message will travel along.
 You can select a line either by typing the line number (e.g., Line 1, Line 2) or clicking on the line directly using the mouse.

 ![Line Activation](https://github.com/Celeste-A-Space-Research-Center/quantum-entanglement-game-space-socks/blob/main/Line%20activation.png)

 * **Input the angle**: After selecting a line, input the angle (θ) at which the message should travel.
 The angle is essential in determining the trajectory.
 You can enter the angle using the keyboard, or adjust using the on-screen controls.